sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 Implementing the forwarding unit required careful understanding of pipeline timing.
 Initially, I had bugs where forwarding wasn't working correctly because I wasn't checking the `RegWrite` signals in MEM and WB stages (disabled instructions shouldn't forward).
 This taught me that control signals are just as important as data signals for correctness.

-Adding the Branch Target Buffer as a stretch goal was particularly enjoyable—it was exciting to see how a relatively simple hardware addition (a 64-entry prediction table) could provide such significant performance improvements.
-The challenge of integrating the BTB lookup into the fetch stage, passing prediction signals through the pipeline registers, and implementing misprediction detection really helped me understand how modern processors achieve high performance through speculative execution.
+Attempting to add the Branch Target Buffer as a stretch goal was particularly educational—it showed me how modern processors achieve high performance through speculative execution.
+While we ultimately had to remove it from the final version due to incomplete implementation, the experience of designing the BTB lookup, integrating it into the fetch stage, passing prediction signals through the pipeline registers, and implementing misprediction detection gave me valuable insights into the challenges of dynamic branch prediction.
+The prototype implementation can be found in the `Branch Prediction Prototype` branch.

 ### Collaborative Insights